itdxer/neupy/site/docs/layers/basics.rst

 Input and output shapes
 -----------------------

 In the previous examples each layer accepted one argument that defines it's output shape, but there is no information about network's input shape.
-We can check it easely.

 .. code-block:: python